shreya3296/project-migration-analysis/README.md

-### Understanding Migration Patterns in the United States After the Pandemic
+## Understanding Migration Patterns in the United States After the Pandemic: Comparative Study of Predictive Models

 ### Problem Statement